philippd/angularjs-style-guide/README.md

 * Do not manipulate DOM in your controllers.
 Use directives instead.
 * The controllers are named UpperCamelCase (`HomePageCtrl`, `ShoppingCartCtrl`, `AdminPanelCtrl`, etc.).
-* The naming of the controller is done using the controller's functionality (for example shopping cart, homepage, admin panel) and the substring `Ctrl` in the end.
+* The naming of the controller is done using the controllers functionality (for example shopping cart, homepage, admin panel) and the suffix `Ctrl`.
 * The controllers should not be defined as globals (no matter AngularJS allows this, it is a bad practice to pollute the global namespace).
 * Make the controllers as lean as possible.
 Abstract commonly used functions into a service.
-* Communicate within different controllers using method invocation (possible when children wants to communicate with parent) or `$emit`, `$broadcast` and `$on` methods.
+* Communicate between different controllers using method invocation (possible when children wants to communicate with parent) or `$emit`, `$broadcast` and `$on` methods.
 The emitted and broadcasted messages should be kept to a minimum.
 * Make a list of all messages which are passed using `$emit`, `$broadcast` and manage it carefully because of name collisions and possible bugs.
 * When you need to format data, encapsulate the formatting logic into a [filter](#filters) and declare it as dependency: